emregecer/restaurant-locator/README.md

 - Maven 3+
 - Spring Boot 3.5.4
 - Postgis15 (PostgreSQL15 with spatial index) for persistence and spatial-indexed location coordinates
+- Spring Data JPA for data repository layer
+- Hibernate-spatial for ORM (for geometrical mappings)
 - Spring Validator for validating incoming requests
 - Lombok and MapStruct for reducing boilerplate code
 - Junit 5, Mockito, AssertJ and TestContainers for unit and integration testing